engine3d-dev/engine3d.github.io/docs/page2.md

         If `choco` command does not work after running this script try closing and reopening powershell again.
         When `choco` prompts you to run install scripts from commands below, enter `all` so it could install everything.

+    !!! info
         After installing MinGW, add `C:\Users\<username>\ProgramData\chocolatey\bin` to your environment variable path to make it available globally.
         Creating a copy in the `make.exe` and renaming it to `mingw32-make.exe` to get make working.

     Install `git` (powershell must be admin):